For the purposes of this rule, parent is an individual eligible under paragraph (A) of rule 3701-8-06 of the Administrative Code.

 (b) One copy of each family plan is provided to the family at no cost within ten calendar days of the parent signing it.

-(1) For any expectant mother, at least weekly for the first four weeks in the program, then twice a month until the baby is born, at least weekly for the first four weeks after the baby is born, then twice a month until the baby is six months old;
+(1) For any expectant mother, at least weekly for the first four weeks in the program, then at least twice a month until the baby is born, at least weekly for six months after the birth of the baby, then at leasttwice a month or monthly, as applicable to the family.

-(1) Conduct education at every home visit after the initial family plan has been developed, using a parenting curriculum associated with an evidence-based home visiting model found at http://homvee.acf.hhs.gov/Default.aspx;
+(1) Conduct parenting education at every home visit after the initial family plan has been developed, using an evidence-informed parenting education curriculum associated with an evidence-based home visiting model found at http://homvee.acf.hhs.gov/Default.aspx;

-(H) Home visiting contractors shall ensure that each family plan is reviewed by the home visitor with the family at least every one hundred eighty calendar days.
+(J) Home visiting contractors shall ensure that each family plan is reviewed by the home visitor with the family at least every ninety calendar days.
 Home visitors shall ensure that each family plan:

-(1) Includes the most recent screening and assessment tool results;
+(2) Includes the results of a family centered assessment and the most recent screening and assessment tools;

 (1) A child or family needs to change home visiting contractors;